Can deception ever turn into something good?

 As you know, the Judah and Tamar story comes from the Biblical story in Genesis 38.
-It’s a super short story that comes “out of nowhere” and packs a walloping effect on the history of the Middle East.
+It’s a super short story that comes “out of nowhere” but packs a walloping effect on the history of the Middle East.

 Oddly enough, people in “polite circles” rarely discuss the darker secrets about Judah and Tamar and their incestuous relationship.
 Perhaps tha’s because the prelude to the story involves rape, murder and deception on the part of a major patriarchal family, a family that we—the authors—call the “original dysfunctional family.”

 Perhaps it’s also because this Biblical story involves other uncomfortable truths and raises uncomfortable questions, such as, what happened to the Sh’chem women, the hapless survivors of the slaughter of the city of Sh’chem?

 Nonetheless, the exciting thing about the Judah and Tamar story is that even though no “ick factor truths” are left out in our telling of it, the story itself ends with…er…something you need to find out, right?

 NOTE: red underlined text on this site indicates tooltip info and not an outbound link.
 Click on the red underlined text to see a drop down tool tip box that will give you definitions of terms that will enhance your reading pleasure (for instance, “midrashic” below).

 If you would like to follow the progress of our quasi midrashic way of telling the Judah and Tamar story in a book trilogy approach, be sure to get our updates by filling our the form in the sidebar to your right.